 What is social anxiety disorder?

-Have you felt very nervous, fearful or even panicked when faced with social situations or events?
-If yes, you may be experiencing some of the symptoms and signs of social anxiety disorder, also known as social phobia.
+Have you felt intensely nervous, fearful or panicked when faced with social situations or events?
+If these feelings are persistent and recurring, you may be experiencing some of the symptoms and signs of social anxiety disorder, also known as social phobia.

 Social anxiety is more than just being shy.
-Social anxiety is an ongoing strong fear (that is out of proportion to the threat) of one or more social or performance situations, being the centre of attention, being judged, criticised, laughed at or humiliated, or showing physical signs of anxiety, even in the most ordinary, everyday of situations.
+Social anxiety is an ongoing intense fear (that is out of proportion to the threat) of one or more social situations.
+The person may fear being the centre of attention, being judged or criticised, or being humiliated even in the most ordinary, everyday situations.
+They may also worry that their physical symptoms of anxiety (sweating or blushing) will be evident to everyone.

-When this fear is persistent for more than six months, intense and it interferes with normal life, it may be classified as social anxiety disorder.
-The fear may negatively impact life choices such as study, career, hobbies and potential life partners.
+When this fear is persistent (e.g. six months or longer), and the person starts to avoid social situations due to worry of being judged by others, it may be classified as a social anxiety disorder.
+The fear may negatively impact daily life, including study, career, socialising, hobbies, and relationships.

 What can cause social anxiety?

 There’s no one, single cause of social anxiety disorder.
-Like other anxiety disorders, there may be a number of causes and both nature and nurture play a role.
+Like other anxiety disorders, there may be several causes, and both nature and nurture play a role.
 The condition often starts in childhood or adolescence.
-Adolescents who are shy or socially inhibited are particularly at risk.
-In children, overbearing or controlling parents, clingy behaviour, shyness and excessive timidity may indicate potential to experience social anxiety disorder symptoms and signs later in life.
+Children who are shy or socially inhibited are more at risk; however, most will grow out of their shyness.

-It is estimated that 10% of Australians may develop social anxiety during their lifetime.[1]
+It is estimated that 11% of Australians may develop social anxiety during their lifetime, and 7% will experience social anxiety in any 12-month period.[1]

 Social anxiety disorder symptoms and signs